This blog may contain affiliate links. Read our disclosure policy for more info.

 Vancouver is often rated as one of the best cities to visit in Canada and for good reason, there’s something for everyone in this bustling, scenic city.
 This city offers the best of the great outdoors from the incredible beaches at English Bay to the nearby mountains where you can go skiing in winter.
 It’s also home to the 1,000-acre Stanley Park, which is a great place to chill out in nature and bike the iconic seawall trail.

-Another one of the areas you can’t miss while in Vancouver is Granville Island.
-Granville Island is a small island that you can reach by ferry, drive to from downtown Vancouver, or join one of the popular tours to Granville Island to get there.
 There are lots of different things to do on Granville Island with my personal favorite being the huge indoor market here which sells everything from cakes to groceries to coffee.
 Spend a few hours on the island and watch the many street performers performing outside the markets, or visit the Kids Market if you’re traveling with little ones.
 And if you’re a craft beer lover like me you just have to check out Granville Island Brewing.

 Speaking of beer, this behind-the-scenes craft beer tour will take you to a handful of different breweries around Vancouver, where you can try tons of local beer.
 At each brewery, you will get a behind-the-scenes look at how the beer is made – a super cool brewery tour in Vancouver if you ask me!
 Plus, it includes transport so you can drink as much as you want without having to worry about a designated driver.
+Having taken this tour ourselves, we can tell you it is well worth your time and money!

 Some of the other most popular things to do in Vancouver include:

 - Go Whale Watching – By far one of Vancouver’s top activities!
 From out on the open water, you’ll have to opportunity to spot various types of whales, including Humpback whales and, my favorite, Orcas.
 But besides whales, you’ll also have the opportunity to spot other wildlife, including seabirds, seals, and otters.
-You can expect to pay about $226 CAD for this half-day whale watching tour that includes tea and coffee as well as expert naturalists to teach you all about the whales and area.
+You can expect to pay about $236 CAD for this half-day whale-watching tour that includes tea and coffee as well as expert naturalists to teach you all about the whales and area.

 - Relax at Kitsilano Beach – as I mentioned Vancouver is filled with beautiful urban beaches and one of my favorites is Kitsilano Beach.
 It’s a nice, clean beach that’s a great spot to head for sunset.
 Surrounding the beach is the trendy neighborhood of Kitsilano which is home to lots of cool restaurants, bars, and stores.
 The Maritime Museum is also located here as well as a great waterfront public swimming pool.